 Inheritance and Estate Taxes.
-Collections of these taxes were \$799.8 million in fiscal year 2001, or 3.6 percent of General Fund Commonwealth revenues.
+Collections of these taxes were \$779.6 million in fiscal year 2002, or 3.9 percent of General Fund Commonwealth revenues.
 The inheritance tax is levied on the value of property transferred to heirs of a deceased person.
 Prior to July 1, 2000, the tax rate was 6 percent of the value, if passing to lineal heirs, and 15 percent if passing to collateral heirs.
 Effective July 1, 2000, the tax rate on transfers to parents, grandparents and lineal descendents was lowered to 4.5 percent and a new tax rate of 12 percent on transfers to siblings was established.
-The estate tax is a "pick-up" tax in the amount of the maximum federal tax credit less State death taxes paid.
+The estate tax is a

+"pick-up" tax in the amount of the maximum federal tax credit less State death taxes paid.
 Counties collect the inheritance and estate tax, which is due within nine months following the death of the person whose property is being transferred.
-In 2001, the U.S. Congress enacted legislation reducing the credit for State death taxes permitted to be taken by taxpayers to reduce federal estate taxes owed.
-The smaller federal credit available to taxpayers is expected to lower the amount of estate tax revenues received by the Commonwealth in fiscal year 2003 and beyond.

-Commonwealth revenues.
+Cigarette Tax.
+Collections of this tax totaled \$266.8 million in fiscal year 2002, or 1.3 percent of General Fund Commonwealth revenues.
 The tax is imposed and assessed on the sale or possession of cigarettes within the Commonwealth.
 It is levied on the consumer but is collected by the sale of stamps and meter units to dealers who affix them to each package.
-The current rate is 31 cents per package of 20 cigarettes and was increased from 18 cents in 1991.
+The current rate is \$1.00 per package of 20 cigarettes, which was increased from 31 cents in 2002.
 The 6 percent sales tax is also imposed on the retail sale of cigarettes.
-For fiscal years 1992 through 1997, collections from two cents of the tax were transferred to a special fund for children.
-Beginning with fiscal year 1998, three cents of the tax rate are transferred for this purpose.
-Also, collections from two cents of the tax are transferred to a special fund for preserving farmland.
+A portion of the collections from the tax are transferred to a special fund for children and to a special fund for preserving farmland.